grafana/k6-learn/Modules/How to debug k6 load testing scripts.md

      vus_max........................: 1      min=1      max=1
 ```

-There's nothing there that indicates an error, yet there is one.
+Nothing indicates an error, yet there is one.

 To find it, add a check to see what the response returned is.